masikh/wsgi-flask-vue-python-server/README.md

 ## Documentation
 This template server is based on Python (3.x), Flask, WSGI, Vue and MongoDB.

-This example shows how to create a WSGI Flask server with APIDOCS (swagger) and routes splitted into separate files.
-In this example I made the routes into separate files to show case how that can be done.
-Also I included some example class file to show how to make use of it into your routes, get app data into blueprint routes and so on...
+This example shows how to create a WSGI Flask server with APIDOCS (swagger) and routes split into separate files.
+In this example I made the routes into separate files to showcase how that can be done.
+Also, I included some example class file to show how to make use of it into your routes, get app data into blueprint routes and so on...

 #### Features: